MichiganCOG/M-PACT/RAINPROJECT.md

 <a name="rainv23.4"/>
 #### RAIN Layer v23.4
 ---------------
-Determine the impace of raising the initialization of alpha.
+Determine the impact of raising the initialization of alpha.
 The activation used is the ReLu function with a negative exponential function.

 ![RAINv23.4 Paramnw PLACEHOLDER] (/images/Paramnw.pdf)
 ![RAINv23.4 extractlayer PLACEHOLDER] (/images/extractlayer.pdf)